Clinics We Offer

 All of the partners hold clinical assistant posts at Whitworth hospital, the local community hospital for the Matlock area.
 This means that they are involved in supervising the medical care of patients from the practice and elsewhere during their admission to Whitworth.

 Patients can also be referred to Whitworth as outpatients for physiotherapy or to have routine X-rays performed.
-A minor injuries unit is also situated at Whitworth which patients can attend for help with relatively straightforward injuries.
-The minor injuries is open 8am - 8pm you can contact them on 01629 580211
+A urgent treatment centre is also situated at Whitworth which patients can attend for help with relatively straightforward urgent care.
+The minor injuries is open 8am - 8pm you can contact them by calling 111 for an appointment or calling 01629 580211.

 The community nursing team are also located at the Whitworth Hospital.
 To contact them please call them on 01332 564900.
 The District Nursing team are responsible for managing patients in the community who cannot attend surgery.
 They also check up on patients who have recently been discharged from hospital for wound care etc.